Himanshumbti/advertisement-success-prediction-model-/README.md

 # Advertisement Success Prediction

-In this project we will be working with an advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
+In this project i have worked with an advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
-We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.
+I will try to create a model that will predict whether or not they will click on an ad based off the features of that user.

 **GOAL**